Ciollo/Nexus/.github/README.md

 To get started with Nexus, follow these simple steps:

-1. **Sign Up**: Create an account on Nexus by visiting [nexusapp.com](https://www.nexusapp.com) or downloading the Nexus app from your app store.
+1. **Sign Up**: Create an account on Nexus and get to work taking advantage of the spectacular features of Nexus.
 2. **Explore Features**: Familiarize yourself with the different features of Nexus, including notes, tasks, and projects.
 3. **Create Your Workspace**: Set up your workspace by organizing your notes, tasks, and projects according to your workflow.
-4. **Invite Collaborators**: If you're working with a team, invite collaborators to share and collaborate on notes and projects.
 5. **Start Productivity**: Begin using Nexus to capture ideas, manage tasks, and enhance your productivity!

 ## ⚒️ Implementation